Rhett-Ward/Lockalytics/README.md

 4/4/2026
 Completely debugged spark test pipeline thing.
 Was able to properly prove transfer into mongodb and from there into azure.
+These issues included but not limited to: Running system python instead of venv python instance and therefore missing dependencies, Misspelled credentials, poor file search.